 Note: This drop is for new factory seconds with a reduced price.
 Allen Edmonds handcrafts its shoes to exacting standards and a slight cosmetic imperfection (like a minor stain/scuff in the suede or asymmetrical interior heights) can qualify a pair of boots as factory seconds.

+This drop will close at 472 pairs sold.
 At checkout, you’ll have your choice of size, width, and color.
 Quantities are limited based on style.
 These boots are final sale.

 The boot is built on AE’s 511 last, the company’s primary boot last.
 It features a fuller-fitting, round toe box for comfort, though the shape is still slim enough that it complements dressier attire.
 Because the boot is unlined, which provides a more comfortable fit, you’ll actually feel the soft grain side of the leather against your foot.
 And while the upper is notably soft and pliable, the boot still offers a bit of structure in the toe and heel.
 For water resistance, the bottom of the shoe features an oil-soaked leather outsole; for traction, the heel is fitted with a dovetailed piece of rubber.

 The upper is crafted from Janus reverse calf, which hails from Charles F. Stead & Co., an England-based tannery.
 Superior to split suede, reverse leather is made from full-grain, aniline-dyed cowhide.
 It’s slightly firmer than most suedes, and it’s considered the finest suede in the CF Stead line.
 And that’s no small claim, as the company has specialized in suede since its founding in the 1890s.
 Today, CF Stead is renowned for producing richly colored suede with a notably tight nap.